Vidmaster/csci8530/README.md

 ## Advanced Operating Systems Term Project - Henry McNeil
 ### Music Visualization on an 8x8 LED grid with Raspberry Pi

+NOTE: Audio output may not work without following this guide: https://nealvs.wordpress.com/2017/08/11/java-sound-on-a-raspberry-pi-with-openjdk/

 The grid has 16 pins, which correspond to the 8 rows and 8 columns of the grid.

 The numbering for pins : row/col : BCM : wiringPi is as follows: